robnn/auth/README.md

 ### Stored data

-The module uses 2 tables, `au_user` and `au_user_token`.
+The module uses 3 tables, `au_user`, `au_role`, join table between them and `au_user_token`.
 The user table stores data for users, like name, username, email address, etc.
 The token table stores the currently logged in users auth token, and validity time.
+The Role table stores roles, by default 2: `USER` and `ADMIN`, but can extended, by creating new roles using the `RoleDao`

 ### Usage